nikitabobko/AeroSpace/CONTRIBUTING.md

 ## Support the project financially

-Supporting the project financially counts as a contribution (even if it's just a $1/month). https://github.com/sponsors/nikitabobko
+Supporting the project financially counts as a contribution (even if it's just a $1/month).
+You can sponsor the project on GitHub Sponsors page: https://github.com/sponsors/nikitabobko